catinello/ace-util/README.md

     $ ace -i example/inner.ace -m example/mappings.map example/base.ace -w

 Open your browser and visit http://127.0.0.1:8080 to see a preview of your generated template.
+Your ${PWD} is included via http://127.0.0.1:8080/include/ for css/js/images.
+You can alter this by defining the *--path* flag.

 Simple call of an Ace template: